The Benefits of Infant Massage

 Attending an Infant Massage Class

-IMUSA courses are offered over 4-6 weeks, to give both the parent and baby time to learn and become comfortable with massage.
+IMUSA courses are offered over 4-6 weeks, to give both the parent/caregiver and baby time to learn and become comfortable with massage.

 The strokes and styles of baby massage are easier to grasp when demonstrated by our experienced instructors.
 Pressure, rate, rhythm, the length of the massage, respect, bonding, why baby cries, baby’s body language, positioning of the baby, relaxation and parent empowerment are some of the skills and topics that will be discussed.